-Learn How to Troubleshoot QuerySurge Execution API Issues
+Learn How to Troubleshoot QuerySurge Base API Issues

-The QuerySurge Execution API (also called the QuerySurge CLI) is a powerful tool for automating QuerySurge tasks.
+The QuerySurge Base API is a lightweight execution API, which allows users to drive QuerySurge execution from an external command line or scripting environment.
 However, depending on your system configuration and your environment, there are issues that you may encounter.
 This troubleshooting guide helps you work through common problems that you might encounter when you set up the API.

 Issue 1: Empty log files / qsapi.properties credentials not encrypted